AtomicExpresso/developer-portfolio/src/posts/postOne.md

 date: '04-15-2024'
 author: "Admin"
 tags: "Development"
+preview: "how I built my portfolio and my thought process behind it."
 ---

 Developer portfolios are an excellent tool for making a lasting impression on potential clients or recruiters.
 In this article, I'll walk you through how I built my portfolio and my thought process behind it.